wpi-automata/XPlaneAutolandScenario/README.md

 To run the autolander with the NN, set the --model arg to the path leading to the desired vision model.
 Set the --monitor arg to the correct monitor in which to take screenshots (the one in which XPlane is running).
 Can be either 0 or 1 on the WPI system, default is 1.
 0 is the RIGHT monitor and 1 is the LEFT monitor (If I remember correctly).
 Also refer to sticky notes left on my desk.
 Will also need to be done with place_and_collect.py as well.
 Note: Most up-to-date data generation script is in colette-dev_error-plot branch.
+Due to changes in the vision_driver.py script in order to run previously generated datasets through the NN, auto_lander.py and train.py are always run in the colette_dev branch only.

+Only in colette-dev_error-plot branch:

+error_generator.py runs a dataset through the NN and records the output of the NN to a csv file called generated_states.csv. error_plot.py takes the true state information of the airplane for a particular image using the states.csv file in the dataset and uses it and generated_states.csv to calculate the error in output of the NN.
+Contrary to it's name, it doesn't actually plot anything....
+Make sure the datasets are also cut over to the repo prior to running. image_check.py was a test program created to sanity check the tensor images.